Wave Hub: Developers

 The project was originally developed by the South West of England Regional Development Agency (SWRDA).
 Ownership transferred to the Department for Business, Innovation and Skills (BIS) on 1 January 2012 in advance of the abolition of SWRDA on 31 March 2012.
 BIS created an operating company, Wave Hub Limited, to manage the project on its behalf.

 The concept anticipated a total of four device developers connecting their arrays into the Wave Hub.
 This would have allowed the developers to transmit and sell their renewable electricity to the UK's electricity distribution grid (although as there was no mechanism for metering individual device arrays it remains unclear how this could have been managed).
 Each developer will be able to locate their devices in one quarter of the 3 by 1 km rectangle allocated to the Wave Hub.
 A sub-sea transformer will be provided with capacity to deliver up to a total of 20 MW of power into the local distribution network.

 In 2006 three companies were signed on for initial development.
 The initial partners were Ocean Power Technologies Limited, Fred Olsen Limited and Ocean Prospect.
 All subsequently withdrew.

 By 2015 Wave Hub Ltd announced planned deployments to their four Wave Hub sites. to be assigned to wave generators from UK-based Seatricity, the Australian company Carnegie Wave Energy Limited and Finnish Fortum.
 The fourth site is to be used for testing offshore floating wind generators.

+Hexicon TwinHub

 In 2016 ownership of Wave Hub was transferred from BIS to Cornwall Council as part of a devolution deal.
 Wave Hub Development Services Ltd became known as Celtic Sea Power in 2021, before its sale to Hexicon, a Swedish floating windfarm developer.
 The name was changed "... to better reflect its future role, which includes attracting large scale floating wind projects ...".
 Hexicon plan to use the wavehub site for TwinHub, a 30–40MW floating offshore wind project.

+In July 2022, the project was awarded market support through the UK Contracts for Difference (CfD) scheme at £87.30/MWh (in 2012 prices) for a 32 MW project.
+This was the first floating wind project to be awarded a CfD.

+Since early 2024, the developer Hexicon has been looking to divest the project to another company looking to enter the floating offshore wind market, without success.
+In January 2026, Hexicon wrote off SEK 115 million (EUR 10.9m) of capitalised intangible assets and goodwill linked to the TwinHub project; high inflation and supply chain costs were cited as the reason.

+In March 2026, the Low Carbon Contracts Company terminated the CfD for the project.